OpenNebula/docs/source/operation/references/template.rst

 | boolean         | <VAR>="M|boolean| <desc>|<default>|"                            | Yes or not                                             |
 +-----------------+-----------------------------------------------------------------+--------------------------------------------------------+

 There is the possibility of making the USER_INPUT mandatory or not.
+If it is mandatory, we will see a letter 'M' but if it is not mandatory a letter 'O' will appear.
+Example:

+- <VAR>="M|....
+This is mandatory

+- <VAR>="O|....
+This is not mandatory

 In Sunstone, the ``USER_INPUTS`` can be ordered with the mouse.